Car Accident Lawyer Chicago

-It is best to contact a personal injury attorney who has experience with Illinois law in order to accurately determine the appropriate statute of limitations for your specific situation.
+It is best to contact a car accident attorney who has experience with Illinois law in order to accurately determine the appropriate statute of limitations for your specific situation.

 Many personal injury cases can be settled between the victim and the at-fault driver’s insurance company through a claims adjuster.
 The victim and claims adjuster work through a series of negotiations to reach a settlement.
 The settlement may be reached within a matter of weeks of the accident; however, claims adjusters are skilled negotiators and tend to propose a low-ball offer.
 Because a settlement waives your rights to future claims arising from the accident, it is not recommended to accept a settlement from an insurance company until you have fully recovered from your injuries so that you know the extent of your medical expenses.